Donation: Egg, Sperm or Embryo

 Are you just starting to consider IVF or collaborative reproduction to create your family?
 For those of you just starting out, we can provide a comprehensive plan of action depending on your needs and describe for you the complex fertility arena.

 If you are considering becoming a single parent, going it alone can be a daunting experience.
 We are available for coaching you through the “thinking” phase of your journey to find out what options are available to you, whether it is egg donation or surrogacy or adoption.
 We can provide a network of peers and single parent support groups who you can connect with.

 If you are single but have a significant partner with whom you’d like to create a family, it is a complicated process.
 Do you both want parental rights?
 Do only one of you want to parent?
 What happens if you utilize IVF or an egg donor and how does that impact your parental rights?
 You should know the answer to these question and Leslie Schreiber, P.A. can help you through this process.

 Are you interested in volunteering to act as a surrogate or, alternatively, would you like to utilize a surrogate?

-You, the Surrogate: Florida Statutes govern surrogacy arrangements.
+You, the Surrogate: state statutes govern surrogacy arrangements.
 In addition you must meet certain medical criteria in order to become a surrogate.
 You can be either a traditional surrogate where your egg is utilized or a gestational surrogate where you carry the fertilized embryo of a commissioning couple.
 Either way, a contract between you and the commissioning couple will be required and should be drafted by an experienced attorney.
 As the surrogate, you will need legal representation to review the contract and represent your interest.